Pagan Kingdom: Military

 Pagan's military was the origin of the Royal Burmese Army.
 The army was organised into a small standing army of a few thousand, which defended the capital and the palace, and a much larger conscript-based wartime army.
 Conscription was based on the kyundaw system (called the ahmudan system by later dynasties), which required local chiefs to supply their predetermined quota of men from their jurisdiction on the basis of population in times of war.
-This basic system of military organisation was largely unchanged down to the precolonial period although later dynasties, especially the Toungoo dynasty, did introduce standardisation and other modifications.
+This basic system of military organisation was largely unchanged down to the precolonial period, although later dynasties, especially the Toungoo dynasty, did introduce standardisation and other modifications.

-The early Pagan army consisted mainly of conscripts raised just prior to or during the times of war.
-Although historians believe that earlier kings like Anawrahta must have had permanent troops on duty in the palace, the first specific mention of a standing military structure in the Burmese chronicles is 1174 when Sithu II founded the palace guards—"two companies inner and outer, and they kept watch in ranks one behind the other".
+The early Pagan army consisted mainly of conscripts raised just before or during the times of war.
+Although historians believe that earlier kings like Anawrahta must have had permanent troops on duty in the palace, the first specific mention of a standing military structure in the Burmese chronicles is 1174, when Sithu II founded the palace guards—"two companies inner and outer, and they kept watch in ranks one behind the other".
 The palace guards became the nucleus round which the mass levy assembled in war time.
 Most of the field levy served in the infantry but the men for the elephantry, cavalry, and naval corps were drawn from specific hereditary villages that specialised in respective military skills.
 In an era of limited military specialisation, when the number of conscripted cultivators offered the best single indication of military success, Upper Myanmar with a greater population was the natural centre of political gravity.

 Various sources and estimates put Pagan's military strength anywhere between 30,000 and 60,000 men.
 One inscription by Sithu II, who expanded the empire to its greatest extent, describes him as the lord of 17,645 soldiers while another notes 30,000 soldiers and cavalry under his command.
 A Chinese account mentions a Burmese army of 40,000 to 60,000 (including 800 elephants and 10,000 horses) at the battle of Ngasaunggyan in 1277.
 However, some argue that the Chinese figures, which came from eye estimates of a single battle, are greatly exaggerated.
 As Harvey puts it: the Mongols "erred on the side of generosity as they did not wish to diminish the glory in defeating superior numbers".
 But assuming that the precolonial population of Myanmar was relatively constant, the estimates of 40,000 to 60,000 of the entire military are not improbable, and are in line with figures given for the Burmese military between the 16th and 19th centuries in a variety of sources.